kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

  Thank you to our amazing team at the British Columbia Youth Developer Collective for pulling through with Scrapyard Vancouver—especially Vuk, I can't wait to see how you grow BCYDC next year :)

-Thank you to the amazing students who attended Scrapyard Flagship: Tongyu, Kai Ling, Vivian, Aslesh, Meghana, Jonathan, Selena, Arnav, and the dozens of other super cool people I got to learn from.
+Thank you to the amazing students who attended Scrapyard Flagship: Niko, Tongyu, Kai Ling, Vivian, Aslesh, Meghana, Jonathan, Selena, Arnav, and the dozens of other super cool people I got to learn from.
 And thank you to everyone who attended Scrapyard Vancouver...
 I can't wait to see everyone continue cooking up the craziest stuff over the next few years—and of course, the next few decades.

 > If you're still interested in reading, I also wrote [[Air Travel]] on my flight to Scrapyard :)